 Day 2: Samburu Safari Full Day

 The whole day will be spent exploring this amazing game reserve, it gives you the refreshment of your mind as the park is not populated and not many people visits here, we have concentration of the Its home to the big five, Elephant, Lion, Rhino, Leopard, Buffalo, Gerenuk, Reticulated Giraffe, Somali Ostrich, Gravy Zebra, Besia Oryx, Endangered Wild Dog as well as Pun cake Tortoise - Endangered.
 There are over 450 species of birds identified and aquatic species in the Waso Nyiro River including, vultures, kingfishers, marabous, bateleurs, guinea fowl, Somali ostriches and others.
 The whole day will be spent exploring the park for the whole day game drive.
-Dinner and overnight in a luxury Tented Camp.
+Dinner and overnight in The Camp

 Day 3: Samburu Safari Back Nairobi